remix-run/remix/docs/file-conventions/routes.md

 ## More Flexibility

 While we like this file convention, we recognize that at a certain scale many organizations won't like it.
-You can always define your routes programmatically in [`remix.config.js`][remix_config].
+You can always define your routes programmatically in [`vite.config.ts`][routes_config].

 There's also the [`remix-flat-routes`][flat_routes] third-party package with configurable options beyond the defaults in Remix.